Oregon Coast in a Camper Van

 I bought the beer for the packaging, but drank it for the taste.
 This is a damn good beer! 😎 One thing I’m so happy I did was bring “The Art of Conversation” cards on our trip.
 We each took turns drawing cards + asking one another questions and ended up talking for hours around the campfire.
 For us, a lot of the trips we plan involve “going”.
 For example, we drove just over 400+ miles on this trip!
 This was a moment when we could sit back and take in the sights and sounds of Oregon over a great local craft brew and even better conversation.

 It’s day 3 and our last full day in Oregon.
 We left the campground around 8 AM and stopped in Yachats (Ya-hots) for coffee and views.

 The Oregon Sand Dunes are the largest sand dunes in the USA, and more than 10,000 acres are open to ATV’s and sand vehicles.
 We rented a Honda Pioneer 1,000 and spent over two hours on the dunes.
 Spectacular views of the Pacific Ocean greet you when you reach the top of some of the dunes .
 I cannot explain to you how special this was.

-Describing my short time in the great state of Oregon is overwhelming.
+Describing my short time on the Oregon coast in a camper van is overwhelming.
 I’ve never met nicer people in my life.
 From hotel staff and concierge to baristas, locals and passersby, every single person we came into contact with on this trip made us feel so welcome (and I literally mean every.single.person.)
 Everyone felt like a friend!
 To put it simply, Oregon is all the good things.
 The weather (that moody fog and rain 😍) the nature trails, the trees, the food, the craft beer, the rocky cliffs, the golden foliage, the people, the ferns and winding trails along the 101.
 This state now has a permanent place in my mind, and I look forward to coming back as soon as possible.